jecovier/vue-json-excel/README.md

 ## Fetch Data on Demand
-In case you need fetch data from the server instead of holding in memory, you could use the fetch prop that allows you to define a callback function that is executed when your user click the download button.
-This function has to return a value to the export function.
+In case you need to fetch data from the server, you could use the fetch prop that allows you to define a callback function that is executed when your user click the download button.
+This function has to return a json value containing the data to export.
 A basic use case is:

 ```js
 <template>